TrebledJ/trebledj.github.io/content/posts/programming/cheatsheets/2024-04-08-linux-cheatsheet.md

 ### xargs

-xargs is a versatile command-line utility that allows efficient execution of commands from, making it a powerful tool for automation and batch processing.
+xargs is a versatile command-line utility that allows efficient execution of commands, making it a powerful tool for automation and batch processing.

 Interesting options:
 ```sh {data-lang-off .command-line data-prompt="$" data-filter-output="# "}